To be eligible to apply for a course you must:

 Admission requirements may include the qualifications, studies or experience listed below.
 Read about those that are applicable to you:

-- your results in your secondary studies in Australia or overseas, including the International Baccalaureate
+- secondary studies in Australia or overseas, including the International Baccalaureate

 You may also need to demonstrate your English language proficiency if you do not have an assessable qualification, undertaken in English, from a nominated country.